 • body satisfaction and quality of life (Carraça et al., 2021)

-This programme will offer 30 minute taster sessions on a variety of exercise styles (low to moderate impact/intensity) alongside 30 minute workshops exploring social support, motivation to move, stress, safety and body acceptance in relation to physical activity.
-This rolling programme of 6 sessions (weekly) will allow you to join at any time throughout the project and move on when you feel confident to try other physical activity.
+This programme will offer taster sessions on a variety of exercise styles (low to moderate impact/intensity) alongside video workshops exploring social support, motivation to move, stress, safety and body acceptance in relation to physical activity.

 All activities are optional and you will be able to decide how much you want to get involved.

-Each session will be divided into two halves, one will be a workshop/discussion/reflection on one of the following subjects that relates to our relationship with movement/exercise:
+Each ‘week’ is divided into two halves, one will be a workshop/discussion/reflection on one of the following subjects that relates to our relationship with movement/exercise:

 • social support